couples therapy

 Better communication, better connection

-Couples counselling helps building trust, achieving emotional safety and learning successful communication skills!
-Couples learn evidence-based skills for better connection, communication and well-being.
-Sebastian’s therapeutic support guides both partners to solve marital issues and overcome relationship challenges.
+Couples counselling helps building trust and achieving emotional safety.
+Couples learn skills for better connection, successful communication and overall well-being.

 “Women are unhappy in their marriages because they want men to be more related than most men know how to be.
 And men are unhappy in their marriages because their women seem so unhappy with them.”